 Accelerating the uptake of the ELTIF

 Since the original ELTIF framework was adopted in April 2015, 84 ELTIFs have been launched as of January 2023.
-These authorised ELTIFs are mainly domiciled in Luxembourg (48), France (21) and Italy (13).
+These authorised ELTIFs are domiciled only in four Member States: Luxembourg (48), France (21), Italy (13) and Spain (2).

 The EU Commission published a legislative proposal containing targeted amendments to the ELTIF Regulation on 25 November 2021.
 Through the proposed amendments, the EU Commission aimed to increase the uptake of ELTIFs across the EU for the benefit of the European economy and investors.
 The review of the ELTIF framework forms part of a package of four proposals prepared by the EU Commission as part of its CMU 2.0 Action Plan.

 For further information, please reach out to your usual contact within the Fund Formation Group_